 Consider a constructible bundle $E\to \Delta^1$ classified by an active endomorphism in $\Bun$ of $\DD^k$.
 Consider the fiberwise boundary $\partial E \subset E$.
 The projection $\partial E\to \Delta^1$ is a constructible bundle classifying an endomorphism in $\Bun$ of $\partial \DD^k$.
 For the morphism in $\Bun$ classifying $E\to \Delta^1$ to be active, it is equivalent to the condition that the continuous map $E\to \Delta^1$ is a fiber bundle of underlying topological spaces.
 It follows that the constructible bundle $\partial E\to \Delta^1$ too is a fiber bundle of underlying topological spaces.
 Thereafter, it is classified by an \emph{active} endomorphism of $\partial \DD^k$.
 With this consideration, we conclude the factorization which is~(a).

-Continuing with the situation of the previous paragraph, should $\partial E\to \Delta^1$ be a fiber bundle of stratified spaces (not just underlying topological spaces), then necessarily $E\to \Delta^1$ too is a conically smooth fiber bundle of stratified spaces.
+Continuing with the situation of the previous paragraph, if $\partial E\to \Delta^1$ is a fiber bundle of stratified spaces (not just underlying topological spaces), then necessarily $E\to \Delta^1$ too is a conically smooth fiber bundle of stratified spaces.
 We conclude that the inclusion of components

 is an equivalence of spaces.
 This provides the factorization which is~(b).
 Because $\btheta_n^{\sf aut}(c_k,c_k) \simeq \ast$ is terminal, we have reduced the problem of showing~(\ref{theta-map}) is an equivalence to that of showing the space of automorphisms